-Moseley Old Hall's plain scones
+Moseley Old Hall's scones

 The best scones in the world - or so our visitors tell us.
 Best served freshly baked with jam and clotted cream.